 Centre Floorspace Threshold (sq m gross)

 Convenience Goods Comparison Goods

 Widnes 1,500 sq m 1,500 sq m

-Halton Lea 1,000 sq m I,000 sq m
+Halton Lea Halton Lea I,000 sq m I,000

-Runcorn 500 sa m 500 sa m
+Runcorn Runcorn 500 sq m 500 sq m

-- Retail and leisure proposals in excess of 200 sqm (gross) not within or adjacent to a defined centre, or allocated in a Local Plan will be subject to sequential assessment. - 8.
-The retention and enhancement of the Borough's markets will be encouraged.
+7. Retail and leisure proposals in excess of 200 sqm (gross) not within or adjacent to a defined centre, or allocated in a Local Plan will be subject to sequential assessment.

+8. The retention and enhancement of the Borough's markets will be encouraged.